PhilipYip1988/python-tutorials/007_code_blocks_a/readme.md

 ![img_111](./images/img_111.png)

-The following lines of code and the code block can be collapsed down into a single line using list comprehension:
+The following lines of code and the code block can be collapsed down into a single line using a list comprehension:

 ```
 doubled_nums = []